Updated on: September 21, 2023

 Doesn’t Firefox have a built-in password manager?

 Yes, but it’s not very good.
-Firefox’s built-in password manager — Lockwise — has basic functionality, but it lacks most of the features that are included in the best third-party password managers for Firefox.
+Firefox’s built-in password manager has basic functionality, but it lacks most of the features that are included in the best third-party password managers for Firefox.

-Lockwise has a password generator, but it doesn’t generate very strong passwords.
-Lockwise also saves and auto-fills passwords, but the auto-filler doesn’t work all of the time.
-Not to mention that Lockwise only works on Firefox, so if you switch to another browser, you won’t have access to your Lockwise password vault.
+Firefox Password Manager has a password generator, but it doesn’t generate very strong passwords.
+It also saves and auto-fills passwords, but the auto-filler doesn’t work all of the time.
+Not to mention that the password manager only works on Firefox, so if you switch to another browser, you won’t have access to your password vault.

 Firefox’s built-in password manager also doesn’t let you share passwords with other users, analyze the strength of your passwords, or check whether your data was leaked on the dark web.
 Third-party password managers like 1Password have all of these features, plus lots more.

 Isn’t Firefox’s built-in password manager secure enough?

 Not really.
-Firefox’s built-in password manager uses 256-bit AES encryption and has a zero-knowledge policy, but it doesn’t have a lot of the security features I expect from a premium password manager — advanced multi-factor authentication, password auditing, or data breach monitoring (like 1Password, LastPass, and Dashlane all do).
+Firefox’s built-in password manager uses 256-bit AES encryption and has a zero-knowledge policy, but it doesn’t have a lot of the security features I expect from a premium password manager — advanced multi-factor authentication, password auditing, or data breach monitoring.

 Are third-party password managers safe?

 Yes!
-All of the password managers I recommend for Firefox users are extremely safe — they use AES 256-bit encryption, have zero-knowledge architecture, provide a range of two-factor authentication options, and come with additional features like password auditing, dark web monitoring, cloud storage, emergency access, and more.
+All of the password managers I recommend for Firefox users are extremely safe — they use AES 256-bit encryption or similar, have zero-knowledge architecture, provide a range of two-factor authentication options, and come with additional features like password auditing, dark web monitoring, cloud storage, emergency access, and more.

 Are password managers easy to use with Firefox?

 Yes!
 All of the password managers on this list are very easy to use, both for non-technical and advanced users.